Doktorierer/WordAsLatexEditor/README.md

      * Set paragraph spacing to zero
 	 * Align pargraphs to block
 	 * LateX-comments must be written with two %% to be seen for formatting (hiding).
 Hence, comments with single % are comments in Word visible for co-authors
-* Run the VBA-macro (accessible through the new LaTeX-Ribbon) to preview: table, equation, figure, align etc.
+* Run the VBA-macro (accessible through the new LaTeX-Ribbon) to preview: table, equation, figure, align etc. as images
-* Prepare the file for revision in MS Word:  Convert the previews into inline pictures, then hide the markup completely.
+* Prepare the file for revision in MS Word:  Convert the preview-images into inline pictures, then hide the markup completely.
 If some LateX clutter is not recognized by hiding, marke this text and set hidden yourself in Word
 * Note: If the pictures (shapes) are converted to inline shapes (shapes is Word jargon) than a control character is added by Word to the text.
-Hence, delete the shapes first if you want to copy text (e.g. the `RunLaTeX` does this also to run pdftex on the document).
+Hence, delete the shapes first with the Ribbon-command if you want to copy the LaTeX-code (e.g. the `RunLaTeX` does this also to run pdftex on the document).

 ### Bibliography
 There is no preview of bibliography.
-This can be done in 20 seconds manually.
+This can be done in a minute manually.
 Run the runLaTeX-macro, or use your preferred Latex-editor to produce a .pdf of your work (which has the reference section), then view the .pdf with word, and paste the reference section at the end.

 ## Example: test.docx